BTalamantesBecerra/Currito3.1/README.md

 # Currito3.1

-This pipeline contains various Python scripts and a Powershell script used to analize and BLAST shor-read sequences derived from complexity-reduced genotyping.
+This pipeline contains various Python scripts and a Powershell script used to analize and BLAST short-read sequences derived from complexity-reduced genotyping (DArTseq data).

+This pipeline requires

+ncbi-blast-2.8.0-alpha or latest
+circos-0.69-6 or latest
+Python 3.6 or latest
+Powershell for Windows

 Reference